Vijay Singh: PGA Tour

-2009–present: Decline

 After the 2008 playoffs, Singh announced his withdrawal from a couple of Asian Tour events because of a nagging back injury and was advised by doctors to rest.
 He missed two and a half months, returning to win Tiger Woods's tournament, the Chevron World Challenge at Sherwood Country Club in California in December.
 It was his first victory in the event.
 During the start of the 2009 season Singh announced that he would miss three weeks after undergoing arthroscopic surgery to repair a torn meniscus in his right knee.
 Singh had a mediocre 2009 season, with no top 5 finishes and ended the year with his lowest ever ranking on the PGA Tour money list in 68th.

 His poor form continued into 2010, resulting in him being 66th on the PGA Tour money list.
 He dropped out of the top 50 in the world rankings for the first time since the early 1990s.

 After returning from knee surgery, Singh started the 2011 season making five out of his first five cuts.
 In February, Singh was in contention to win his first PGA Tour Title since 2008 at the Waste Management Phoenix Open in Scottsdale, Arizona.
 Despite shooting a final round 66, Singh finished two shots behind Jason Dufner and eventual winner Mark Wilson.
 A couple of weeks later, Singh was in contention again, this time at the Northern Trust Open at Riviera Country Club.
 However, he came up short again, not helped by back-to-back bogeys on holes 12 and 13.
 He would eventually finish two shots back of the winner Aaron Baddeley, although he did secure second spot on his own.
 This early season form however was not enough to secure a spot at the opening World Golf Championship of the year, the WGC-Accenture Match Play Championship the following week.
 However, at number 10 in the 2011 FedEx Cup standings, it was just enough to secure a spot at the WGC-Cadillac Championship in March.